encord-team/encord-client-python/docs/source/tutorials/projects.rst

 It is important that the weights used for the model training is compatible with the created model.
 For example, if you have created a ``faster_rcnn`` object detection model, you should use ``faster_rcnn`` weights.

-The following pre-trained weights are available for training, and are all imported using ``from encord.constants.model_weights import *``.
+The following pre-trained weights are available for training and are all imported using ``from encord.constants.model_weights import *``.

 .. code-block::